 An additional 25% of the watershed is classified as Late Successional Reserve (LSR) under the Northwest Forest Plan.
 LSR is to be managed to protect and enhance conditions of late successional and old-growth forest ecosystems.

 The North Fork, South Fork, mainstem Salmon River, and Wooley Creek were designated as Wild & Scenic under the federal Wild & Scenic Rivers Act on January 19, 1981 for outstanding fisheries, scenic, water quality, and recreational values.
 A total of 98 km (61 miles) of river are designated.
+This designation prohibits federal or federally-licensed damming or diverting of the river and mandates that federal agencies manage the river and its corridor to enhance and protect its free-flowing character and the values for which it was designated.
+Private lands are unaffected by Wild and Scenic status, however, government agencies may provide assistance to willing private landowners so that their riverside land is properly in accordance with Wild and Scenic principles.

 The Klamath River is also a designated Wild & Scenic river, creating source-to-sea Wild & Scenic status for waters originating in the Salmon River.
 Combined, the North Fork Salmon, mainstem Salmon, and Klamath River constitute the second-longest continuous reach of designated Wild and Scenic river in the contiguous United States (over 100 miles).